subquery/documentation/docs/quickstart/quickstart_chains/astar-zkevm.md

 }
 ```

-The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [GACHA Token](https://zkatana.blockscout.com/token/0x28687c2A4638149745A0999D523f813f63b4786F) on Astar's zKatana Test Network.
+The above code indicates that you will be running a `handleTransaction` mapping function whenever there is a `approve` method being called on any transaction from the [USDC Token](https://astar-zkevm.explorer.startale.com/address/0xA8CE8aee21bC2A48a5EF670afCc9274C7bbbC035) on Astar's zkEVM Network.

-The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [GACHA Token](https://zkatana.blockscout.com/token/0x28687c2A4638149745A0999D523f813f63b4786F) on Astar's zKatana Test Network.
+The code also indicates that you will be running a `handleLog` mapping function whenever there is a `Transfer` event being emitted from the [USDC Token](https://astar-zkevm.explorer.startale.com/address/0xA8CE8aee21bC2A48a5EF670afCc9274C7bbbC035) on Astar's zkEVM Network.

 <!-- @include: ../snippets/ethereum-manifest-note.md -->